There are more than 80 autoimmune diseases, affecting about 3% of the U.S. population. We help treat them using a functional approach.

 Autoimmune disease is a group of conditions that are associated with abnormalities of immune system regulation.
 The normal function of the immune system is to defend the body by attacking foreign invaders such as viruses, and destroying them before they can invade the body and cause illness.
 With autoimmune disease, the immune system mistakes your own cells as harmful invaders and attacks them instead.
-There are autoimmune diseases that only affect specific organs in the body, or it may target the entire body, including a wide range of organs.
+There are autoimmune diseases that only affect specific organs in the body, or they may target the entire body, including a wide range of organs.

 The reason behind what causes the immune system to malfunction, which results in autoimmune disease, has not been identified, but the development has been linked to heredity.

-Autoimmune disease is not classified as an overall general illness, however treating the disease is associated with particular organs, so there is no general standard for treatment plans.
+Autoimmune disease is not classified as an overall general illness; however, treating the disease is associated with particular organs, so there is no general standard for treatment plans.
 Various forms of autoimmune disease include:

-Neurologic Immune Diseases: These types of conditions include MS, or Multiple sclerosis, which affects the brain and spinal cord.
+Neurologic Immune Diseases: These types of conditions include MS, or Multiple Sclerosis, which affects the brain and spinal cord.
 This form attacks the protective sheath, which is associated with nerve fibers.
-It causes a communication malfunction from the brain to the rest of the body, and can lead to the deterioration and permanent damage of the nerves.
-There is no cure for MS, however there are treatments that can accelerate recovery following attacks.
+It causes a communication malfunction from the brain to the rest of the body and can lead to the deterioration and permanent damage of the nerves.
+There is no cure for MS; however, there are treatments that can accelerate recovery following attacks.

 Autism is a neurodevelopmental disorder that can be associated with immune dysfunction as a viable risk factor.
 This contributes to the neurodevelopmental deficits observed in autism spectrum disorders (ASD).
 These associations are recognized to occur during the prenatal and postnatal periods of development.